Homepage > St. Louis Rear-End Accident Attorney

 No matter how safely you drive, there is always the risk that a negligent driver will collide with you while you are stopped in traffic.
 Carelessness is never an excuse for a car accident.
-The Missouri and Illinois rear-end collision attorneys at The Cagle Law Firm can help you recover the compensation you deserve if you have been injured in a crash where you were struck from behind.
+The Illinois and Missouri rear-end collision attorneys at The Cagle Law Firm can help you recover the compensation you deserve if you have been injured in a crash where you were struck from behind.

 Factors in Missouri and Illinois Rear-End Accidents